core-wg/senml-spec/draft-ietf-core-senml.md

 can be very complex.
 Future specification may add new attributes to provide better information about the statistical properties of the measurement.

-## Expanded Records
+## Resolved Records

-Sometimes it is useful to be able to refer to a defined normalized format for SenML records is useful for big data applications and intermediate forms.
+Sometimes it is useful to be able to refer to a defined normalized format for SenML records.
+This normalized format tends to get used for big data applications and intermediate forms when converting to other formats.

-A SenML Record is referred to as "expanded" if it does not contain any base values and has no relative times, but the the base values of the SenML Pack (if any) are applied to the Record.
-That is, name and base name are concatenated, base time is added to the time of the Record, if Record did not contain Unit the Base Unit is applied to the record, etc. In addition the records need to be in chronological order and for XML and JSON formats, each record is on one line with no extra whitespace.
+A SenML Record is referred to as "resolved" if it does not contain any base values and has no relative times, but the the base values of the SenML Pack (if any) are applied to the Record.
+That is, name and base name are concatenated, base time is added to the time of the Record, if Record did not contain Unit the Base Unit is applied to the record, etc. In addition the records need to be in chronological order.

 TODO add example